-Joint life insurance, which some people jokingly call couple life insurance, covers both spouses in exchange for a single premium payment each month.
+Joint life insurance policy, which some people jokingly call couple life insurance, covers both spouses in exchange for a single premium payment each month.

-Joint life insurance is a life insurance product that’s built for two.
+Joint life policy is a life insurance product that’s built for two.
 It requires only one application and pays out only once.
-If you are looking for life insurance for couples, joint life insurance could be a good choice.
+If you are looking for life insurance for couples, joint life insurance could be a good choice for your family.

 Why?
 Glad you asked.

-A joint life insurance policy usually costs less than two separate policies for two reasons:
+Joint life products usually can cost less than two separate policies for two reasons:

 - The payout is made only once

-- Married people live longer than singles (as a result, insurance companies offer them lower rates)
+- Married people live longer than singles (as a result, life insurance companies offer them lower rates)

-In the case of joint life insurance, you and your partner will be covered for the same amount, and the policy will end once the insurer pays the death benefit to your beneficiaries.
+In the case of a joint life insurance policy, you and your partner will be covered for the same amount, and the life insurance policy will end once the insurance company pays the death benefit to your beneficiaries.

 Types of Joint Life Insurance